SubAt0m1c/Weeping-Angel/README.md

 I also don't know if HalbFettKaese cares if other people implement their pack into their own, I could probably make this pack use it as a dependency or something similar, but I generally don't like the idea of dependencies.

 Updated 11/14/22, confirmed to work on Minecraft version(s) 1.19.2

-(This project is licensed under the terms of the MIT license)